 Yes, Spanish banks do give you monthly statements and if you have internet banking you can look at your account details and transactions there as well.

-Some of the main Spanish Bancos and Cajas are
+Some of the best Spanish Banks and Cajas are:

 - Cajamar - https://www.cajamar.es/en/comun/